-Mega trends such as automated driving, connected car, smart devices, and e-mobility are on the rise, requiring scalable in-vehicle software architecture, dependable systems with more computing power and solutions for fail operational systems.
+Megatrends such as automated driving, connected car, smart devices, and e-mobility are on the rise, requiring scalable in-vehicle software architecture, dependable systems with more computing power, and solutions for fail operational systems.
 The more systems included in a vehicle network, the more complex the communication between the electronic control units (ECUs) becomes.
-There is a need for high bandwidth to support the increasing data transfer needs of future networks in the cars, such as automotive ethernet can offer.
-Furthermore, hardware and software separation demands virtual machines as independent execution environments for different Tier 1 suppliers on a single ECU for safety and security reasons.
+There is a need for high bandwidth to support the increasing data transfer needs of future networks in the cars, such as automotive Ethernet can offer.
+Furthermore, hardware and software separation demand virtual machines as independent execution environments for different Tier 1 suppliers on a single ECU for safety and security reasons.

-- Series-production-approved network communication solutions for CAN, LIN, FlexRay
+Series-production-approved network communication solutions for CAN, LIN, FlexRay and SAE J1939.

 Current automotive networks follow a signal-based communication paradigm.
 This method of communication typically involves the transmission of short messages with individual, densely packed values (signals).
 They are broadcasted to all network nodes and forwarded to interested applications via efficient filters.

 Ethernet’s high bandwidth enables the use of service-based communication.
 This provides a flexible and scalable method to handle the increasing complexity of signals exchanged within the car.
 In contrast to the well-proven signal-based method, the service-based version uses a subscription-based way of data exchange.
 EB offers a boilerplate for the underlying network infrastructure to enable customers to use the network instead of engineering or debugging it.

 Time-sensitive control data exchange

 - Extending Ethernet with time-sensitive networking will enable new automotive applications that not only require a higher bandwidth, but also guarantee worst-case latencies and global time-base synchronization between the ECUs.
 EB supports time-sensitive technologies such as AVB and the application protocols on top of it such as AVTP and others.